survivejs/webpack-book/manuscript/techniques/04_testing.md

 ];
 ```

-{pagebreak}

 ## Mocking

 Mocking is a technique that allows you to replace test objects.
-Consider the solutions below:

-- [Sinon](https://www.npmjs.com/package/sinon) provides mocks, stubs, and spies.
-Sinon works well with webpack.
+Consider using [Sinon](https://www.npmjs.com/package/sinon) for this purpose as it works well with webpack.
-- [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code into modules through their dependencies making it valuable for mocking.
-- [webpack-inject-plugin](https://www.npmjs.com/package/webpack-inject-plugin) is a plugin for injecting code on a bundle level.

 ## Conclusion